 Breakfast was included in the price of our trip.
 Some hotels were very good, 2 were very bad.
 Breakfast was eggs and bread or some variation on that theme.
 It wasn’t great, but it was OK.

 We made lunch stops as a group and in the evening we were free to eat where we pleased, choosing between Nepali, Indian, Chinese and Tibetan dishes on most menus.

 We ate well with all 3 kids developing a liking for yak.
 Yak is much nicer than buff, if you were wondering.

 If you’re vegan and committed to sticking to your principals while travelling like this, you’ll struggle.
 There is most certainly a language barrier in Tibet and I really don’t like your chances of explaining a vegan diet in Chinese or Tibetan, maybe you’d need to get something printed in both languages to carry with you.
 Likewise if you have any allergies or intolerances.
 I react badly to MSG, we did come across this additive several times.

 Every day we stopped at view points.
 Most days we visited places of interest.
 Yamdrok Lake is the most incredible colour.
-A stunning spot with furry tourist trap touches.
+A stunning spot with furry tourist trap touches and popular for wedding photos.
 See Chef’s two new friends above.

 One of the highlights of this part of the journey was the Panchen Lama’s monastery, the Tashi Lhumpo monastey at Shigatse.
 Obviously this is a real political hot potato.
 It’s not something we could discuss publicly in Tibet and not something I’m going to discuss here.